kmarkus/microblx/README.md

 License
 -------

 See COPYING.
-The license is GPLv2 with a linking exception.
+The microblx core is licensed under the weak copyleft Mozilla Public License Version 2.0 (MPL-2.0).
+Standard blocks are mostly licensed under the permissive BSD 3-Clause "New" or "Revised" License or also under the MPLv2.

 It boils down to the following.
 Use microblx as you wish in free and proprietary applications.
 You can distribute binary function blocks modules.
-Only if you make changes to the core (the microblx library), and distribute these, then you are required to release these under the conditions of the GPL.
+Only if you make changes to the core files (mostly the files in libubx/) library), and distribute these based on these, then you are required to release these under the conditions of the MPL-2.0.

 Acknowledgement